 In the graph per dropdown, enter

 host.nameand select this field.
 You will see a separate graph for each host you are monitoring.
-If you are collecting metrics for multiple hosts, multiple graphics are displayed.
+If you are collecting metrics for multiple hosts, you will see something like the screenshot above.
 If you only have metrics for a single host, you will see a single graph.
 Congratulations!
 Either way, you’ve explored your first metric.

 Let’s explore a bit further.

-In the upper right hand corner of the graph for one of the hosts, select the Actions dropdown and click Add Filter to show only the metrics for that host.
+In the upper right hand corner of the graph for one of the hosts, select the Actions dropdown and click Add Filter to show ony the metrics for that host.